 Are you considering opening an individual retirement account (IRA) to either replace or supplement your employer-sponsored plan?
 If so, it can help to know the difference between 401(k) and IRA plans.
 The good news is that these differences are fairly easy to understand.

-Anybody who has an income from work and is younger than 70 1/2 can set up and save money in a traditional IRA.
+Anybody who has an income from work — at any age — can set up and save money in a traditional IRA.
 And how you invest the money you put in an IRA is up to you, meaning you can be as aggressive or conservative as you want.
 You can also open an IRA with most kinds of financial services companies, including life insurance companies, banks and brokerage firms.

 Unlike an IRA, a 401(k) is only available through an employer.
 And although 401(k) plans are very common, employers aren't required to offer them, so it's possible you don't have access to one at all.